rtmigo/prefnotifiers_flutter/README.md

     myParameter.value += 1;
     myParameter.value += 1;

-    // now myParameter.value is 5, shared prefs is still 3,
+    // now myParameter.value changed to 5, shared prefs is still 3.
-    // but will be written asynchronously soon
+    // The widget will rebuild on the next frame.
-}
+    // The value will we written to shared preferences asynchronously soon }
 ```